e-kwsm/psi4/psi4/src/psi4/libtrans/README.txt

    * Computing all energy contributions involving frozen core orbitals only and putting that result into frozen_core_energy_.
 Used to sanity-check the HF energy.
-   * Constructing the "frozen-core operator", which is the core hamiltonian for non-frozen orbitals plus the Couloumb and exchange contributions terms arising from the electric field of the frozen core orbitals.
+   * Constructing the "frozen-core operator", which is the core hamiltonian for non-frozen orbitals plus the Coulomb and exchange contributions terms arising from the electric field of the frozen core orbitals.
 Think of it as halfway between the core Hamiltonian and the Fock operator.